jaiwalker/dms_backend/README.md

    run  "composer update"   and "composer dump-autoload"

   New Feature added now ( Artisan Command  files ) : http://ryantablada.com/post/creating-an-installer-script

+   Come out of the workbench  folder - Package_name > php artisan dump-autolaod

    php artisan authentication:prepare  - this  will publish the config to app/packages/jai/laravel-authentication-acl folder

-   php artisan authentication:install -  this will do all migrations , DB seeding and assests
+   php artisan authentication:install -  this will do all migrations , DB seeding and assests Note : if you find  any DB error   you have forgot to run    " php artisan dump-autoload"

  Now   ready to go :    laravel/admin -